pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	//
 	// The object must be cluster-scoped.
 	Parameters TypedLocalObjectReference

+	// Only nodes matching the selector will be considered by the scheduler
+	// when trying to find a Node that fits a Pod when that Pod uses
+	// a ResourceClaim that has not been allocated yet.
+	//
+	// Setting this field is optional.
+If nil, all nodes are candidates.
+	SuitableNodes *core.NodeSelector
 }

 // ResourceClaim is created by users to describe which resources they need.